Marvin S. Putnam

 Marvin S. Putnam is an American trial lawyer.
-He is a partner at Latham & Watkins, where he leads the entertainment, sports, and media division.
+He is a partner at Latham & Watkins, and serves as global chair of the firm's Entertainment, Sports & Media Industry Group.
 In 2018, Putnam received the Distinguished Leadership award from PEN America.
 He is known for representing celebrities including Beyoncé, Tom Brady, and Larry David, as well as entities including AEG and Netflix.

 Early life and education

 Putnam grew up in Maine.
 He graduated from Phillips Exeter Academy and Harvard.
 Putnam earned a J.D. from Georgetown University Law Center in 1993.

 Career

 Putnam began his career working as a law clerk for Judge Roger Andewelt in the United States Court of Federal Claims.
 He later joined Cahill Gordon & Reindel in New York where he worked on First Amendment cases under attorney Floyd Abrams.
 Putnam later joined the firm O'Melveny & Myers, where he represented clients in the entertainment industry including Siegfried & Roy and J. K. Rowling.
 In 2015, Putman joined the firm Latham & Watkins, joining the firm as a partner in the litigation department.